jspm/jspm-cli/docs/production-workflows.md

   jspm bundle app/main build.js
 ```

-Creates a file `build.js` containing `app/main` and all its dependencies referenced in config.js.
+Creates a file `build.js` containing `app/main` and all its imported dependencies.

 We can then load this with a script tag in the page: